-All wallets have differing levels of security.
+Crypto wallets have differing levels of security.
 With so many ways to access a wallet, it can be difficult to figure out what makes some of them more secure.
 There are things you absolutely shouldn’t do, regardless of the type of wallet used – like enter your private information directly online.
 Some wallet creation methods leave the user vulnerable to phishing.
 Other access methods, like hardware wallets, are more difficult to mess up.
-Which brings us to...

-While it’s ultimately up to the user to keep themselves safe, wallets can build security measures into their design to help users along.
-As we see in the diagram, direct access with software methods is the least secure option.
-Encrypting the user’s private key adds an additional level of security.
-Another measure is using a mnemonic phrase or private key for recovery purposes only, rather than the main method of access, avoiding unnecessary exposure.
+While it’s ultimately up to the user to keep their wallet keys safe, wallets can build security measures into their design to help users along.
+Direct access with software methods like private key or mnemonic phrase is the least secure option – it leaves the 'naked' keys more vulnerable to being compromised.
+Encryption of the private key with a keystore file is slightly more secure, but in truth, mnemonic phrases and private keys should only be used for recovery purposes, rather than as the main method of access.

-Hardware wallets are seen as the pinnacle of wallet security, offering cold storage in a physical device that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
-Most hardware wallets still need to be used with another form of wallet service, such as a web-based interface or desktop app (covered in the first part of this series!) to offer full functionality.
+Hardware wallets are seen as the highest standard of wallet security because they offer cold storage that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
+Most hardware wallets still need to be used with another form of wallet service, such as a web-based interface like MEW or a desktop app to offer full functionality.

-These wallets are Hierarchical Deterministic (HD) wallets, meaning they offer multiple public addresses to choose from when deciding where to store your funds.
+Hardware devices are Hierarchical Deterministic (HD) wallets, meaning they offer multiple public addresses to choose from when deciding where to store your assets.
 Each wallet has a root private key and public address pairing, but these split off into thousands of other pairings that are unique to the wallet.
 The benefit of this lies in creating options, giving some wiggle room for temporary investments or organizing assets.
 However, this can also get confusing if actions aren’t taken to map it all out from the start.

 Each of the hardware wallet addresses comes from a 'derivation path', which is a fancy way of saying the addresses branch off in different ways.
 If you use one path for your address, you’ll need to continue using that path for all future access.
-For example, the derivation path for Ethereum is m’/44’/60’/0’/0, but the path for Ethereum Classic is m’/44’/61’/0’/0.
-Both of these paths result in a different list of public Ethereum addresses, so it’s important to keep track of which path you’re using.
+For example, the default derivation path for Ethereum is m’/44’/60’/0’/0, but the path for Ethereum Classic is m’/44’/61’/0’/0.
+These paths result in different lists of public Ethereum addresses, so it’s important to keep track of which path you’re using.
 Most wallets will tell you when you connect, but if they don’t, they’re likely defaulting to the Ethereum path above.

 Hardware wallets are considered cold storage, because they keep your sensitive information separate from online servers.
-In this way, it’s impossible for your wallet access keys to get phished or stolen.
-Each hardware wallet uses a different approach to this, but cold storage is the standard for this category of wallets.
+This way, as long as you keep your seed phrase written down in a secure location and never share it with anyone, it’s nearly impossible for your wallet access keys to get phished or stolen.